 Green Renos: Don’t Greenwash, Make Meaningful Changes

-Changing the light bulbs to LED and lowering the furnace a degree are symbolic gestures only.
-Don’t expect to see a substantial difference to your monthly bills or your consumption patterns if these are your only changes.
+Changing the light bulbs to LED and lowering the furnace to a degree is symbolic gestures only.
+Don’t expect to see a substantial difference in your monthly bills or your consumption patterns if these are your only changes.
 The meaningful impact comes from renovating and retrofitting.
 Below you’ll find the priority list of building improvements that will yield the greatest change.

 - Hire professionals to come in with a thermal screening camera.
 They’ll be able to pinpoint exactly where your gaps are and plan for the most cost-effective solution to stop the heat leak.